 We also highlight geography-based information, including the billing, shipping, and, IP address locations associated with this payment.

-If you want to see a more complete list of Radar’s highest impact signals, click the Show all insights button from the risk insights section.
-This opens a dialog with several of the most important signals to Radar’s machine learning engine.
+If you want to see more Radar’s signals, click the Show all insights button from the risk insights section.
+This opens a dialog with a list of signals to Radar’s machine learning engine.

 Some of the signals in the risk insights dialog have badges with numbers next to them.
 These badges show the fraud factor for a signal on this payment.
 A fraud factor represents the likelihood of fraud for charges with a value similar to this signal when compared to the average transaction on Stripe.
 A fraud factor of 3.5x means that charges with a similar value for this signal are 3.5 times more likely to be fraudulent than average.
 In a higher risk payment, we expect to see some fraud factors greater than 1, and in a lower risk payment we expect to see some fraud factors less than 1.